 The best thing about listing the dried fruit in one 500g item is that you can tweak the recipe as you see fit.
 I HATE dried peel, so you won’t see any of that in any of my christmas baking (it’s made of the devil’s toenail clippings, don’t you know?) but I love the glistening gold that little snipped up bits of apricot add, so I always add in some of those.
 You can just buy a 500g bag of mixed fruit if you’re in a rush too.

-Remember, if you don’t want to add booze, substitute with fruit juice – cranberry juice is lovely (or more tea), and if you need the recipe to be gluten-free I’ve added tips for that too.
+Remember, if you don’t want to add booze, substitute with fruit juice – cranberry juice is lovely (or more tea), and if you need the recipe to be gluten-free I’ve added tips for that too, although only you will know exactly what you can eat and what you can’t.
 If you really must eat peel, though (bleurgh), I shall never speak to you again.
 Just saying.

 Oh and quick tip: tick off the ingredients as you put them in, which will save you doing what I did last year and forgetting the spices.